 Using the above-mentioned tools, the team has created a master keyword list and have marked the search keywords wrt search volume, competition.
 The simple 2 X 2 matrix, helped them identify the low hanging fruit which they went after and acquired.
 As the market has matured, where most high volume, high competition keywords are addressed, they are moving across the matrix to address medium volume (short tail) & low volume (long-tail) keywords.
 His experience long tail allows him to confidently say that the conversion rate for long-tail keywords is 2X more than short-tail keywords.

 We closed the conversation, with Akshay sharing SEO conspiracy theories that involved some known entities.
 Ironically, I have felt the same & also heard the same from a few other merchants.
 More on that another day, when we both are no longer in our current roles, but for now.
 Its thank you.

-About Candere: Candere by Kalyan Jewellers, is an initiative to make fine jewellery more affordable and accessible to you than it ever was.
-Candere’s philosophy is to offer customers extraordinary value on the largest inventory of fine jewellery and certified diamonds with the comfort, convenience and security of online shopping.
+About Candere: Candere by Kalyan Jewellers, is an initiative to make fine jewelry more affordable and accessible to you than it ever was.
+Candere’s philosophy is to offer customers extraordinary value on the largest inventory of fine jewelry and certified diamonds with the comfort, convenience, and security of online shopping.
 It’s a world-class shopping experience from the convenience of your own home.